-The list below itemises a selection of my publications.
+The list below itemises most of my publications.
 Not listed here are three things.

 First, I authored and co-authored dozens of consultative studies between 2011 and 2019, mainly for government but also for a number of private sector clients.
-They’re subject to a range of confidentiality issues, and not for me to claim or publicize.
+They’re subject to a range of confidentiality issues, and not for me to claim or publicise.

 Second, I produced hundreds of internal briefings, reports and studies, and edited hundreds more that were drafted by others, during my time as a NATO staff officer.
 I don’t actually know the precise number of items this includes, except that they were the outputs of a daily, weekly and monthly grind over a period of six years.

 Finally, I also founded and published two limited distribution journals, Current Intelligence and Sovereign Data, which featured the writing and analysis of people far smarter than this poor wretch.
 I had the pleasure of working with them to develop ideas, commissioning their work and editing their submissions, but I could never claim credit for their excellence.